AboudyKreidieh/h-baselines/README.tex.md

-The HRL-CG algorithm [4] attempts to promote cooperation between Manager and Worker policies in a goal-conditioned hierarchy by including a weighted *connected gradient* term to the Manager's gradient update procedure.
+The HRL-CG algorithm [4] attempts to promote cooperation between Manager and Worker policies in a goal-conditioned hierarchy by including a weighted *connected gradient* term to the Manager's gradient update procedure (see the right figure below).
 Under this formulation, the update step is defined as:

 \begin{aligned}
     \nabla_{\theta_m} \eta_m' =& \mathbb{E}_{s\sim p_\pi} \big[ \nabla_a Q_m (s,c,a)|_{a=\pi_m(s,c)} \nabla_{\theta_m} \pi_m(s,c)\big] \\